brentlintner/linus/TRACKER.md

 ## Icebox

+* Bugs
-* Bug: Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
+    * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
-* Bug: Resume is really slow for giant files
+    * Resume is really slow for giant files

+* Ignoring Files
+    * Auto ignore binary files as well as other common files/dirs that are not code (get list from AI)
+    * Have own .linignore file to ignore files and directories

+* Terminal Integration
+    * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
+    * Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
+        * Use automatic function calling for this (have a cli flag to enable this, else it will ask to run it)
+        * We then take the sliced output and show it to the llm as an open log file linked to the command.
+It then can then continue on.
+        * Whitelist once per directory for each command? (needs db)

+* File Integration
+    * Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs
+        * Support adding images and files from a Url (types.Part.from_uri)
+        * Support adding files like PDFs and images to the project (attach as normal but as individual contents using genai api (need db setup for this)
+        * Just show a Chunk: 1/2 (Or Preview: True), and tell LLM to ask for more if they need tha file (for now manual @ load it all)
+    * Keep two versions not pruned instead of only one
+    * Before writing files ask for confirmation to accept changes (needs db)

+* Prompt Customization
+    * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
+    * If a PROJECT.md exists, pull that into the prompt (right near the top)
+        * Create one for this project to test out
+        * Have defaults as well
+            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Auto update the project file structure when new files are added or updated (db setup + function calling for this?)
 * Use a vector database to store embeddings of files and their contents, and optimize prompt generation for large projects and files
-* Support versions of files (need to use local db setup + function calling for this?)
+* Track versions of files even after pruning (need to use local db setup + function calling for this?)
 * Handle renaming or deleting file references, for example when refactoring
 * Show the token output count for each final response if verbose
-* Remember input prompt history inbetween sessions
+* Remember input prompt history inbetween sessions (keep in the db and fill in if prompt_toolkit allows it?)
-* Adjust the safety settings
+* Consider safety settings
 * Support text to speech output for responses
 * Show better progress bars, notably when writing a file (extract from file or diff the line and compare to current version)
 * Be able to see the git history of a file (useful when able to actually commit?)